VJoshi611/PySpark-Kafka-Cassandra-Data-Pipeline/README.md

 docker-compose -f docker-compose.yml down --remove-orphans
 ```

-Install few extension in vscode to work with cassandra db
+Install few extension in vscode to work with cassandra db.\
+In Extension, Refer cassandra workbench for configuration guidelines for connecting pyspark script and cassandra

 1. Cassandra Workbench

 Create a keysapce with name "projectkeyspace"